 It takes a lot for me to defend a cop, let alone an entire police force.

-But after I heard some disparaging comments about the Brighton Police Department and the Lieutenant, targeting Matt Weiseman, I couldn't sit by idly.
+But after I heard some disparaging comments about the Brighton Police Department and the Lieutenant, basically saying they are targeting Matt Weiseman, I couldn't just sit by idly.

 And I wanted to show my support.